IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-12-20-TheFirstFlight.md

 <p>After the check-in process, I got 37 questions total out of which I had to correctly answer atleast as many questions so that I get more than 700 points out of a total of 1000 points.
 Yeah!
 I was able to do so.  </p>

-### The Prepration:
+### The Preparation:

-<p>The resource materials provided by Microsoft are sufficient for the prepration.
+<p>The resource materials provided by Microsoft are sufficient for the preparation.
 Also there are many resources available online that gives an idea on how the questions will be like in the actual exam.
-There are many prepratory courses on Udemy as well.
-I reffered the MS Docs majorly for my prepration.</p>
+There are many preparatory courses on Udemy as well.
+I reffered the MS Docs majorly for my preparation.</p>

 Hope you find this information useful.
 In case of any query, send it to [me](mailto: ishaanbhatnagar881@gmail.com?subject=AZ900Query)